This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Transcranial surgery for pituitary tumors is used to remove a tumor on the pituitary gland.
-The pituitary gland is located behind the bridge of the nose and below the brain.
+The pituitary gland is attached to the brain and sits behind the bridge of the nose.

 - You have a fever.

 - You have chills, a cough, or feel weak and achy.

 - You have dizziness, nausea, or you are vomiting.

 - Your skin is itchy, swollen, or has a rash.